 Yes.
 Some positions involve more time than others - from a day every month or two, to a few days every week.
 As such, some people manage to fit their duties around their full-time jobs (for example, within their holiday entitlement), while others have flexible working agreements with their employers.
 It is a good idea to discuss this with your employer as early as possible - even before you apply.
 Most employers are supportive in this case, as you will gain useful experience and skills if you are appointed, but it is best to check with your employer.

 What is SEPA's approach to diversity and inclusion?

-We are committed to diversity and equality, and value very highly the benefits of having different points of view and experiences on our Board.
-Accordingly, we hope to receive applications from a wide range of talented people irrespective of their religion or belief, sex, age, gender reassignment, disability, sexual orientation, race, political belief, relationship status or caring responsibilities.
+We are committed to diversity and equality, and value the benefits of having different points of view and experiences on our Board.
+We hope to receive applications from a wide range of talented people irrespective of their religion or belief, sex, age, gender, disability, sexual orientation, race, political belief, relationship status or caring responsibilities.

 We value very highly the benefits of having different experience and points of view on our Board.
 We would particularly welcome applications from people with protected characteristics that are currently under-represented, such as women, disabled people, LGBTI+ people, those from black and minority ethnic communities and people aged under 50.